-The primary method of activating Siri is done by pressing and holding the home button on your iPhone, but there's a much better way to ask a question to or command Siri — and you don't need to touch your iPhone at all to do it.
+The primary method of activating Siri is done by pressing and holding either the Home or Side button, depending on the iPhone model, but there's a much better way to ask a question to Siri or command it to do something — and you don't need to touch your iPhone at all to do it.

 "Hey Siri" has been around ever since iOS 8, but works differently on certain iPhone models.
-If you have an iPhone 6s, 6s Plus, SE, 7, or 7 Plus, 8, 8 Plus, or X, you can just say "Hey Siri" followed by your question or command to get an immediate response from Siri — as long as you're connected to either cellular data or a Wi-Fi network.
+If you have an iPhone 6s, 6s Plus, SE, 7, 7 Plus, 8, 8 Plus, X, XS, XS Max, or XR, you can just say "Hey Siri" followed by your question or command to get an immediate response from Siri — as long as you're connected to either cellular data or a Wi-Fi network.

 If you have an older iPhone model, namely a 4s, 5, 5c, 5s, 6, or 6 Plus, you can still use "Hey Siri" to activate Siri without lifting a finger, but you'll need to have your iPhone plugged into a power source such as a computer or wall outlet in addition to being connected to the internet.

-After you install a new iOS version (iOS 8 or later) or just a big update to it, when you set up or sign back into iCloud, your iPhone may ask you if you want to "Set Up Siri" (iOS 10 and below) or "Set Up 'Hey Siri'" (iOS 11).
-If it doesn't, you can always set it up later.
+After you install a new iOS version (iOS 8 or later) or just a big update to it, when you set up or sign back into iCloud, your iPhone may ask you if you want to "Set Up Siri" (iOS 10 and below) or "Set Up 'Hey Siri'" (iOS 11 and higher).
+If it doesn't, you can always set it up later (see the next section).

 If you want to set up "Hey Siri" right away, you would just walk through the on-screen steps to do so.
 You'll have to say out loud five things to Siri so it can learn your voice and how you enunciate words and phrases.

 If you didn't set up "Hey Siri" right away after updating your iPhone, you can still do so from your Settings app.
-Just open it up, then go to either "Siri" (iOS 10 and below) or "Siri & Search (iOS 11).
+Just open it up, then go to either "Siri" (iOS 10 and below) or "Siri & Search (iOS 11 and higher).

-On the next screen, make sure to toggle on either "Allow 'Hey Siri'" or "Voice Activation" (iOS 10 and below) or "Listen for 'Hey Siri'" (iOS 11).
+On the next screen, make sure to toggle on either "Allow 'Hey Siri'" or "Voice Activation" (iOS 10 and below) or "Listen for 'Hey Siri'" (iOS 11 and above).

 After turning on "Hey Siri," you'll be prompted to set it up so that Siri will recognize your voice and how you speak through enunciation, accent, articulation, and other speech characteristics.
 This is exactly like the set up mentioned above.
 Once finished, tap on "Done" to start using "Hey Siri" right away.